 We are PhD scientists who hope to teach young students to love science as much as we do!
-We have worked in labs and also have taught science in elementary classrooms for years.
+We have worked in labs and also have taught science in elementary and middle school classrooms for years.
 We are eager to help make science fun and interesting for both students, and for their teachers who are the biggest science advocates in the classroom!

 Dr. Pearl has been a teacher for 20+ years, working in classrooms ranging from medical schools to elementary schools, and has also been directly involved in creating, implementing and teaching elementary science curriculum for public schools in MA for the past 6 years.